-Small groups are often found in wards in the north of the borough, where a number of important community centres and voluntary sector hubs are located.
-These centres often host smaller organisations within their premises.
-The number of organisations found in the north of the borough may also be reflective of the nature of the communities in this part of the borough.
-For example, Finsbury Park ward is the most deprived ward in Islington and also has the largest black and minority ethnic population in Islington.
+Small groups are often found in wards in the north of the borough as it has a number of important community centres and voluntary sector hubs that provide a base for other organisations.
+The numbers of organisations found in the north of the borough may also reflect the nature of the communities in this part of the borough.
+For example, Finsbury Park ward is the most deprived ward in Islington and also and also has the largest black and minority ethnic population in Islington.
 The vast majority of organisations in this ward reflect the needs of these communities.

 Islington has a long and proud history of hosting major national and international charities and voluntary organisations.
-Typically these organisations are located in the south of the borough.
+These organisations tend to be located in the south due to its central London location.